 Participants who are working toward a bachelor's degree and are in good standing (not on academic probation) may take up to eight elective courses on a Pass/Fail basis (no letter grade assigned).
 A Pass/Fail course may not be used to satisfy any of the area requirements.
 Pass/Fail courses may, however, be used to meet the 300- to 400-level course requirements.

 Dean's List

 The BSW program has a Dean's list to recognize student excellence.
-The policy, approved by the Faculty in 1997, reads as follows:
+The process was reapproved in 2024: